Enjoy this action-packed 6-day itinerary of Kununurra, Lake Argyle and the surrounding areas.

 Arrive at Kununurra, the eastern gateway to the Kimberley and check into your choice of accommodation - from hotels and motels to self-contained apartments, caravan parks with cabins and backpackers, you'll find accommodation to suit your needs.

-2. Ord River and Lake Argyle
+2. Ord River

 From Kununurra, it's easy to visit some of the Kimberley's iconic attractions - hop on a plane, helicopter or 4WD tour for a hassle-free way to explore.